-"When looking at some of these very large [health care] corporations, there is a siloing of responsibility which has the effect of inadequate cross of information between the peer review/quality people and compliance people.
-The different components of a health care organization need to communicate and exchange information with each other and boards
+"When looking at some of these very large [health care] corporations, there is a siloing of responsibility that has the effect of inadequate cross of information between the peer review/quality people and compliance people.
+The different components of a healthcare organization need to communicate and exchange information with each other and boards of directors can encourage this process (L. Morris, Chief Counsel, OIG, personal communication, January 12, 2009)."